 The Doll Quilt group gladly accepts donations of batting (large scrap ok) and good quality bright kid friendly fabric.

 This group provides 1 or 2 quilts for each Habitat for Humanity house.
-If you have a quilt for piecing, binding, or quilting, please email me at email@example.com or call me at (563) 381-2340 or (563) 370-8636.
-I am in need of volunteers to bind quilt(s).
-I also need a couple of volunteers to quilt for us.
-If you are interested in piecing quilts please let me know.
-I will supply all the fabric.
-I will need your time, thread and machine use.
-Any help is much appreciated.
+If you have a quilt for piecing, binding, or quilting, please email Jo Ann @ firstname.lastname@example.org and the Webmaster will forward it to her.
+Volunteers are needed to quilt and bind quilt(s).
+If you are interested in piecing quilts, fabric will be provided.
+We appreciate your time is valuable and any help is much appreciated.
 There is no time frame to complete most of this work as I have a couple of quilts completed.
 Please let me know if you can help in any way.
 Thank you in advance.
-Jo Ann Pilgrim

 The Quilts of Valor project is sponsored by The Quilts of Valor Foundation.
 The mission of the Quilts of Valor Foundation is to cover service members and veterans touched by war with comforting and healing Quilts of Valor.